Ultraviolet freeze-in dark matter through the dilaton portal

 \section{Abstract}

-{ We consider a class of models where the Standard Model (SM) and dark matter (DM) belong to a conformal/scale-invariant theory at high energies.
-The scale invariance is broken spontaneously at scale~$f$, and the corresponding Goldstone boson is the dilaton.
-In the low-energy theory, we assume DM interacts with the SM only through the dilaton portal suppressed by the conformal breaking scale~$f$.
-Assuming $f\!\gg\!{\rm TeV}$, the portal interactions are very feeble, and hence the DM is not in thermal equilibrium with the SM bath.
-Therefore, ultraviolet freeze-in production of DM is realized through the dilaton portal, which is most effective at the maximum temperature of the SM bath.
-The temperature evolution critically depends on the reheating dynamics, which we parameterize by a general equation of state $w$ and temperature at the end of reheating $T_{\rm rh}$.
-Implications of the reheating dynamics are studied for DM production in this framework.
-We have identified regions of parameter space that lead to the observed DM relic abundance for a wide range of DM masses and reheating temperatures for a scalar, vector, or fermion DM. }
+We study a class of models in which the Standard Model (SM) and dark matter (DM) belong to a conformal/scale-invariant theory at high energies.
+Scale invariance is spontaneously broken at scale $f$, giving rise to a dilaton as the corresponding Goldstone boson.
+In the low energy theory, we assume that DM interacts with the SM solely through the dilaton portal, which is suppressed by the conformal breaking scale $f$.
+For $f\gg{\rm TeV}$, the portal interactions are extremely weak, resulting in DM not being in thermal equilibrium with the SM.
+Thus, ultraviolet freeze-in production of DM occurs through the dilaton portal, being most effective at the maximum temperature of the SM bath.
+The temperature evolution is greatly impacted by the reheating dynamics, which we parametrize using a general equation of state $w$ and temperature at the end of reheating $T_{\rm rh}$.
+We analyze the implications of the reheating dynamics for DM production in this framework and identify regions of parameter space that result in the observed DM relic abundance for a wide range of DM masses and reheating temperatures for scalar, vector, or fermion DM.